 Clients who can shout at you and utter some abusive words in the worst of cases.
 As an employee, you just have to bear with such clients as you have little say on clients.
 It is your employer who calls the shots when it comes to clients.

 As a freelancer, you decide on your work station or location.
 As an internet marketer, I can work at home.
-I can work while still in bed as I am my own boss.
+I can even work while still in bed as I am my own boss.
 I have no one monitoring my behavior as a freelancer which is a really cool thing.

 For example, as a plumber, you can narrow down your work area and refuse to go anywhere outside that zone.